-19.7.3 Editing test.properties
+21.7.3 Editing the test.properties file

 You need to give the classpath of Example test in the file test.properties as shown below.

 '''

 class=yourgroupid.ExampleTest

 maxKeys=5000

 putProb=0.4

 '''

 The property class defines the actual test case and the rest are the properties you want to bind in your test.
 If a property is not defined in this file, the default value of the property given in your test code is used.
 Please see the properties comment in the example code above.